kdohi/VAE-jets/README.md

 # VAE-jets

 This repository contains all the code to the [Variational Autoencoders for Jet Simulation](https://arxiv.org/abs/2009.04842) paper.
 The paper demonstrates the use of variational autoencoders (VAE) as powerful tools for jet simulation.
-With the growing popularity and success of generative adversarial networks (GAN) in high energy physics, we explore variational autoencoders for calorimeter simulation and compare it to the Location-Aware Generative Adversarial Network (LAGAN), a preexisting generative adversarial netwprk used for jet simulation.
+With the growing popularity and success of generative adversarial networks (GAN) in high energy physics, we explore variational autoencoders for calorimeter simulation and compare it to the Location-Aware Generative Adversarial Network (LAGAN), a preexisting generative adversarial network used for jet simulation.

 ## Notebooks